 When the Truth that has not been personally experienced, one can not grasp it directly.
 However, with the help of analogies, similes, allegories, metaphors, idioms, euphemism, symbolic expressions, apostrophe, personification, figurative or mystic representations and illustrations etc. the Truth becomes relatively easier to grasp.
-Hymns of the Sri Guru Granth Sahib (SGGS) often employ them to deliver the universally relevant Message.
+The Bani of the Gurus and Bhagats included within the Sri Guru Granth Sahib (SGGS) often employ them to deliver the universally relevant Message.
+It is also an effective tool for teaching the willing seekers of Truth (ਸਚ) break free from the chains of illusion, delusion, ignorance, doubts (ਭਰਮ), fear, vices/Bikaar, and so on.

 Since all human languages are dynamic, the current form of these idioms may not be exactly the same as they appear in the SGGS.

-‘Chhinjh’ (ਛਿੰਝ) is essentially a wresting competition (or tournament etc.) held in an open wrestling arena.
+‘Chhinjh’ (ਛਿੰਝ) is essentially a wresting competition (or tournament, competition etc.) held in an open wrestling arena.
 This colorful festival of ‘Chhinjh‘ is celebrated mainly in the rural areas of Punjab.

 In the midst of the noise of bugles and drum beats (Dhol – ਢੋਲ), spectators and wrestlers from near and far gather in this open wrestling arena.
 The whole atmosphere of this celebration is so original and beautiful, it’s difficult to put it in words.
 One got to see it!
-Fortunately, I had the opportunity to see it in my childhood!
+Fortunately, in my childhood, I had the opportunity to see it in Punjab!
 Traditionally when a wrestler won a championship, he was given a turban.
-The wrestler would tie his
+The wrestler would tie this turban in a unique way (with a high fanlike shape on the top) and would run around the arena trying to cheer up the environment and to engage the spectators in his victory celebrations.

-To impart us the Wisdom, Guru Arjan Sahib beautifully captures the event of ‘Chhinjh’ (ਛਿੰਝ) in his following Shabad.
-The Guru Sahib’s Message here for us in these following Shabad is that in the arena of life, we all are players.
-The people who seek the support of the Guru’s Giyan-Wisdom (Upadesh, counsel Guidance) in their life and live accordingly their life become champions in the game of life.
-They can control their vices/Bikaar based on the counsel of the Shabd Guru.
+To impart us the Wisdom, Guru Arjan Sahib beautifully captures the event of ‘Chhinjh‘ (ਛਿੰਝ) in his following Shabad.
+The Guru Sahib’s Message in this Shabad is that in the arena of life, we all are players.
+The people who seek the support of the Guru’s Giyan-Wisdom (Upadesh, counsel Guidance) and live life accordingly become champions in the game of life.
+They can control their vices/Bikaar following the counsel of the Shabd Guru.

-It is important to remember here that Omnipresent God or Creator mentioned in the Gurmat (teachings of the SGGS) is within all of us as cosmic Hukam (Cosmic System-Rule-Law of Nature, ਕੁਦਰਤੀ ਨਿਯਮ) with which the Kudrat functions.
+It is important to remember here that Omnipresent Creator mentioned in the Gurmat (teachings of the Gurbani in SGGS) is within all of us as cosmic Hukam (Cosmic System-Rule-Law of Nature, ਕੁਦਰਤੀ ਨਿਯਮ) with which the Kudrat functions.
 Put simply, it is the Divine Law of consequences – we humans are free to choose, but we are not free from the consequences of our choices.

-In other words, the Universal Energy that functions in the Brahmand also functions within.
-The Gurbani teaches that, since God has embedded himself as part of his creation, Guru Ji says that God is also attending this wrestling event, along with all the human beings.
-Therefore, the Gurbani teaches there is no need to find God, but to understand God!
+In other words, the Universal Energy that functions in the Brahmand also functions within all beings.
+The Gurbani teaches that, since God has embedded himself as part of his creation, Guru Sahib says that God is also attending this wrestling event, along with all the human beings, here and now.
+Therefore, the Gurbani’s counsel is that there is no need to find God, but to understand God!

 That said, each one of us is responsible for our own thinking (Soch) and resulting actions and their fruits!